muliyaraghav/CarND-LaneLines-P1/writeup_template.md

 The output image of this step on the example image "solidWhiteRight.jpg" and the vertices of the Polygon used for Region of Interest are as below.

-####  5. Detect Lines Hough Lines as Line Segments
+####  5. Detect Lines [Hough Lines] and draw the Line Segments
-  in this step, the Line Segments are detected using the cv2 Function cv2.HoughLinesP(img, rho, theta, threshold, np.array([]), minLineLength=min_line_len, maxLineGap=max_line_gap), Here,
+In this step, the Line Segments are detected using the cv2 Function cv2.HoughLinesP(img, rho, theta, threshold, np.array([]), minLineLength=min_line_len, maxLineGap=max_line_gap), Here,
 - "img" is the Edge detected & ROI Mask applied Image
 - "rho" and "theta" respectively are, the Distance Resolution in Pixels & Angular Resolution in Radians of the Hough Accumulator,
 - "threshold" is the Hough Accumulator Grid Voting Threshold, i.e., Minimum No. of Points that are required in a Line to deduce a Line,
 - "np.array([])" is an Empty List,
 - "minLineLength" is the Minimum Length of Line Segments and
 - "maxLineGapis" the Maximum allowed Gap between Points on the Same Line to Connect them.

 I found following as Optimum Values for Detection of Line Segments in various Usecases:
 - rho = 1 Pixel,
 - theta = 1 Degree (π/180 Radians),
 - threshold = 32,
 - minLineLength = 6 and
 - maxLineGap = 2

 Especially, minLineLength = 6 ensures that Small Stray Elements like Lane Paint Distortions, Shadows, etc. are Filtered-out and maxLineGap = 2 ensures that only Lane Line Segments in the Same Line are connected and Not the Lane Paint Spills or Patches by the Sides.

-I then used the Helper Function draw_lines(img, lines, color=[255, 0, 0], thickness=4)
+n then used the Helper Function draw_lines(img, lines, color=[255, 0, 0], thickness=4) in its simplest Form to simply Draw the Line Segments detected by cv2.HoughLinesP().
-in its Simplest Form to simply Draw the Line Segments detected by cv2.HoughLinesP().
+Here,
-Here, img is a Blank Image to draw the Line Segments and lines are the Line Segments detected by cv2.HoughLinesP().
+- img is a Blank Image to draw the Line Segments and
-This Helper Function in-turn uses the cv2 Function cv2.line(img, (x1, y1), (x2, y2), color, thickness) to Draw the Lines,
+- lines are the Line Segments detected by cv2.HoughLinesP().

-where (x1, y1) and (x2, y2) are the Co-ordinates of the Line Segments and color and thickness respectively are the Color and the Thickness of the Lines to be drawn.
+This Helper Function in-turn uses the cv2 Function cv2.line(img, (x1, y1), (x2, y2), color, thickness) to Draw the Lines, where (x1, y1) and (x2, y2) are the Co-ordinates of the Line Segments and color and thickness respectively are the Color and the Thickness of the Lines to be drawn.

 ####  6. Draw Single Solid Line per lane by filtering, Averaging and Extrapolation